The best blood and short-tailed python care and information.

 Our first choice of snake substrate is layered kraft paper.
 The pythons will often burrow between the layers, which then double as a hide.
 Newspaper is an equally effective, inexpensive alternative.
 We also use aspen chips in some of our cages, with a layer of kraft paper over the chips.
 We spot clean the aspen as necessary, ensuring that the remaining substrate is fresh and smells clean.
 Soiled bedding is always replaced when needed.

 We maintain our collection at 80 to 82 degrees Fahrenheit during the day and allow the temperature to drop to 78 degrees for an overnight low.
-This can be measured using the Zoo Med Dual Analog Thermometer and Humidity Gauge.
+This can be measured using a thermometer and humidity gauge.
 Bloods and short-tails of all ages thrive at stable temperatures within this range.
 Excessively warm temperatures can cause undue stress.
 Most of our snakes do not have basking spots, but those that do are given supplemental heat in the 86- to 88-degree range.
 Always check your cage and snake room temps with a digital thermometer or temperature gun.

 Blood and short-tailed pythons drink copiously, and their water should always be fresh and clean.
 Changing water is our most frequent husbandry activity, and we keep spare water bowls on hand to simplify the process.
 Water cups are always disinfected and allowed to dry prior to being used again.
 We use 8-ounce deli cups to provide water to our hatchlings, 16-ounce cups that sit in 4-inch-diameter PVC holders for juveniles and sub-adults, and 9-inch-diameter, 96-ounce plastic cups for adults.
 Heavy duty large water dishes can also be used.